FusionAuth/fusionauth-site/site/_posts/2020-07-14-django-and-oauth.md

 Once you've set up everything in the Google Console, you'll need to complete your setup by adding Google as an identity provider to FusionAuth and copying in the Client Id and Client Secret that you received from Google.
 These are different values than the FusionAuth application's Client Id and Client Secret.
 You can find the detailed steps for [setting up Google as a third-party login via FusionAuth here](/docs/v1/tech/identity-providers/google).

-In the next step, make sure that you have enabled the Google IdP and turn on "Create registration" for your Secret Birthday's app.
+In the next step, make sure that you have enabled the Google Identity Provider and turn on "Create registration" for your Secret Birthday's app.
 You also need to specify the scopes that you allowed when setting up the app in the Google Cloud Console.
 Also don't forget to hit the save button.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/googlefusionauth.png" alt="Enabling Google registration in our application." class="img-fluid" figure=false %}